Community Planning Assistance Team

 May 6, 2014

 The team conducted stakeholder interviews all day Tuesday, discussing Pine Hills with over 50 individuals representing a wide range of interests.
 In the evening, the team held a public meeting where over 40 people participated in breakout groups to discuss their hopes and ideas for Pine Hills, and more specifically, the area around the intersection of N. Pine Hills and Silver Star Roads.
 Before citizens broke into groups, the team presented background information to help put the area into context.
-Click here to see what the team shared.

 November 13-15, 2013

 Team Leader Graham Billingsley, FAICP, and APA staff member Ryan Scherzinger visited Pine Hills.
 They met with members of the Pine Hills Neighborhood Improvement District (NID).
 The NID's Executive Director, Jerry Presley, and Orange County planner, Jason Reynolds presented background information on the neighborhood and described much of the work the NID has done since it started in 2011.
 Billingsley and Scherzinger then toured the proposed town center and surrounding areas with Presley and Orange County Principal Planner Karen McGuire, AICP.
 Following the tour, they met with multiple members of Orange County's Planning Division.